freeCodeCamp/freeCodeCamp/README.md

 1. Check our [public Waffle Board](https://waffle.io/freecodecamp/freecodecamp).
 2. Pick an issue that nobody has claimed and start working on it.
 If your issue isn't on the board, open an issue.
 If you think you can fix it yourself, start working on it.
 Feel free to ask for help in our [Slack](http://freecode.slack.com).
-3. Notify one of the project owners (currently @quincylarson, @terakilobyte, and @berkeleytrue) in our Slack room that you'd like to be added to the camper contributors group.
-4. Fork the project, you can find a quick tutorial [here](https://help.github.com/articles/fork-a-repo/).
+3. Fork the project, you can find a quick tutorial [here](https://help.github.com/articles/fork-a-repo/).
 You'll do all of your work on this forked copy.
 We recommend creating a branch specific to the issue or feature you are working on and pushing your work to that branch.
 Follow along with [this](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches) tutorial for how to make your own branch.
 Name the branch something like  `user-xxx` where user is your username and xxx is the issue number you are addressing.
-5. Once your code is ready, submit a pull request from your branch to the `staging` branch.
+4. Once your code is ready, submit a pull request from your branch to Free Code Camp's `staging` branch.
 Please note that the code you submit should conform to [AirBnB's Style Guide](https://github.com/airbnb/javascript).
-We'll do a quick code review and give you feedback, and iterate from there.
+If you have eslint running it should highlight anything doesn't stylistically conform.
+Please do not ignore any linting errors as they are meant to **help** you.
+Though is not specified in the guide, we have a rule for maximum line lengths of 80.
+We'll do a quick code review and give you feedback, then iterate from there.
+5. One of the project owners (currently @quincylarson, @terakilobyte, and @berkeleytrue) will add you to a contributor group if your PR is accepted.

 Project Structure
 -----------------